Nolan Gorman Preview, Player Props: Cardinals vs. Reds

 - The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 18th in the league.

-- The Reds' 4.77 team ERA ranks 24th among all league pitching staffs.
+- The Reds have a 4.76 team ERA that ranks 24th among all MLB pitching staffs.

-- Reds pitchers combine to give up 200 total home runs at a clip of 1.4 per game (third-most in baseball).
+- The Reds allow the third-most home runs in baseball (201 total, 1.4 per game).

-- The Reds will look to Spiers (0-0) in his second start of the season.
+- His most recent time out was on Wednesday, Aug.
+30 against the San Francisco Giants, when the right-hander tossed 5 1/3 innings, surrendering no earned runs while allowing three hits.

-- His last time out was on Sunday against the Chicago Cubs, when the righty went four innings, surrendering three earned runs while giving up five hits.
+- The 24-year-old has put up an ERA of 4.75, with 12 strikeouts per nine innings, in 17 games this season.
+Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.